-My client, BAB’s Programme Director, had reviewed each of the five services to ensure they would be effective, efficient and financially viable and had identified what turned out to be a very complex built-in problem within the isolation and loneliness theme in their business strategy.
-He approached servicejunkie, looking for support to undertake “some kind of design process” that could help to revise and adapt these five service proposals, before commissioning.
+My client, BAB’s new Programme Director, reviewed each of the five service proposals to ensure they would be effective, efficient and financially viable and identified what turned out to be a very complex built-in problem, within the isolation and loneliness part of the business strategy.
+He approached servicejunkie, looking for support to undertake “some kind of design process” that could help to revise and adapt the five service proposals, before the commissioning process could begin.

 Making sense of complexity

-During two client meetings, I tried to make sense of the complexity and scale of the problem we were trying to solve by design.
-I proposed BAB should engage with a selection of their 150 delivery partners to explore the problem and bring more clarity to the design challenge.
-Within the constraint of a very small project budget, I began my design thinking process by reading existing research on isolation and loneliness, in order to learn more about the human context of the growing challenges to older people in our ageing Society and, more broadly to mental well-being and Healthcare.
+During two initial project meetings, I tried to make sense of the complexity and scale of the problem we were trying to solve by design.
+Within the constraints of a small project budget, I began by discovering existing research on isolation and loneliness, in order to learn more about the human context and growing challenges for older people in our ageing Society and more broadly around the topic of mental well-being and Healthcare.

 What did we do next?